 Im sharing this because when I was 12 or 16 or 22, reading the story of an actual black girl that not only had an eating disorder but fought for her life and won could have changed things for me.
 I won because I’m still alive and fighting every single day.
 I have real problems and stress and hard times but I never disappear back into the secret shame.
 Eating disorder treatment is not easy, and no one should have to go through it alone.
 I talk about it, I air it out so that it doesn’t grow like mold in the familiar darkness and and infect my entire life again.
 I’m a magical Black girl, a unicorn, an artist and entrepreneur a creative thinker and a survivor and I am in my 6th year of recovery from bulimia.

 If you can relate to any of this, please don’t give up.
+Visit a doctor who can recommend an eating disorder treatment for you.
 Please don’t let the shame convince you that this is your fault.
 This is an illness and a deadly one that thrives in the darkness.
 Air it out, let some light in… If I can do it, I know you can too.